 You can make more printers available to Thoroughbred Basic.
-If you are establishing a site printer as part of the terminal definition procedures described in How to Establish Terminals please turn to Section How to Leave the Install Utility.
+If you are establishing a site printer as part of the terminal definition procedures described in How to Establish Terminals please refer to the section titled How to Leave the Install Utility.